 May 28, 2021 The Human Footprint from the Last Ice Age to the Present

 Around 20-25,000 years ago, the earth was in the grip of an Ice Age.
 The sea level was around 400 foot lower than it is today, global rainfall was lower and approximately a quarter of the earth’s surface was covered in ice.
 The earth then began to warm (the average global temperature at the height of the Ice Age was approximately 6 degrees lower than it is today) and the glaciers retreated leading to more rain and a substantial increase in the world’s vegetation stabilizing at around 11,000 years ago.
 Now, a careful study of fossil pollens has revealed that the earth’s vegetation began to change rapidly again around 4,600 years ago (and even more rapidly than the rate of change observed at the end of the Ice Age).
 It should be noted that the climate has been relatively stable since the end of the Ice Age and was probably not the cause of this rapid change in global vegetation.
-Therefore, it was suggested in the analysis that human activity was the probable cause of the rapid change in vegetation.
+Therefore, it was suggested in the analysis that human activity (and the human footprint) was the probable cause of the rapid change in vegetation.

 Depending on the continent, the rapid change in vegetation began at different times.
 For Latin America it was 4,600 years ago, for North America it was 3,300 years ago, for Europe it was 3,700 years ago and for Oceania it was 2,900 years ago.